AlDanial/cloc/README.md

 on the file's contents for these special cases.
-Language identification accuracy is a function of how much code the file contains; .m files with just one or two lines for example, seldom have enough information to correctly distinguish between MATLAB, Mercury, MUMPS, or Objective C.
+Language identification accuracy is a function of how much code the file contains; .m files with just one or two lines for example, seldom have enough information to correctly distinguish between MATLAB, Mercury, MUMPS, or Objective-C.

 Languages with file extension collisions are difficult to customize with `--read-lang-def` or `--force-lang-def` as they have no mechanism to